FAIR Fine Art Guide

 • If a group contains both obvious plated wares and possible sterling pieces, separate them in the photo set so FAIR can decide whether one specialist or multiple lanes make more sense.

-• When you still cannot tell what belongs where, FAIR match is the safest starting point because it lets the buyer describe the whole assignment before paying for the wrong specialty.
+• When you still cannot tell what belongs where, FAIR match is the safest starting point because it lets you describe the whole assignment before paying for the wrong specialty.

 What to prepare before contacting FAIR about silver or plated wares